Parameter uncertainties in weighted unbinned maximum likelihood fits: Unbinned maximum likelihood fits and event weights

-or explicitly written in matrix notation as } The above expressions are familiar from the derivation of Eq.~\ref{eq:variance} (in the absence of event weights) in standard textbooks (\eg\ Ref.~\cite{Barlow:213033}).
+The above expressions are familiar from the derivation of Eq.~\ref{eq:variance} (in the absence of event weights) in standard textbooks (\eg\ Ref.~\cite{Barlow:213033}).
 Equation~\ref{eq:correctcovariancemultidim} has been previously discussed in Ref.~\cite{doi:10.1146/annurev.ns.14.120164.002111} in the context of event weights for efficiency correction.
 However, it does not seem to be commonly used and often one of the approaches detailed below in Sec.~\ref{sec:commonapproaches} is employed instead.